 Extra costs in the first month (such as rental, damage deposits and books) can amount to \$1000 - \$2000 CAD for a single student.
-Do not depend on an ATM bank cards as your only source of cash.
-Sometimes banks will put a hold on funds for a few weeks, so you need to access money for your rent and living expenses right away.
-So, when you arrive in Canada, have some Canadian or U.S. currency in cash.
+Do not depend on an ATM/debit bank cards as your only source of cash.
+Sometimes banks will "hold" funds for a few weeks.
+So, when you arrive in Canada, have some Canadian or U.S. currency in cash for your rent and living expenses for a few weeks.
 Most large airports (not Brandon) have a currency exchange service, although hours will vary.
-In Brandon you can find a currency exchange service at Money Mart 750B Victoria Avenue, Unit A, Brandon, MB R7A1A5.
+In Brandon you can find a currency exchange service at Money Mart, 750B Victoria Avenue, Unit A. However, these fees can be high, so we recommend you contact banks/credit unions first about exchanging currency and/or exchange only the amount you will need before you can use an ATM/debit card.
 We also recommend that you carry travellers' cheques, bank drafts or an internationally accepted credit card to help with your first month's expenses.